mihaiolteanu/xinu-beaglebone-howto/README.md

 Press F to disable the *Hardware Flow Control*. (it will automatically toggle to *No*).
 Press Esc to go to the previous menu and then *Save setup as dfl*.
 This will save the previous settings for the next time minicom is launched.

+Lastly, the ymodem protocol used by minicom for file transfer uses /usr/bin/rb and /usr/bin/sb by default.
+If you don't have those installed, you'll get the `failure executing protocol` error when trying to upload the boot file.
+The easy fix is (thanks [Andrew](https://axixmiqui.wordpress.com/2008/05/16/minicom-ymodem-issue/)!):

+`$ sudo apt-get install lrzsz`

-Run minicm with noinit as admin:
+Run minicom with noinit as admin:

 `$ sudo minicom -o`

 Next, follow steps 4-8 from the [instructions](http://www.xinu.cs.purdue.edu/files/Xinu_BBB_instructions.txt) mentioned above.
 If you somehow can't interrupt the boot process because you can't send any keys through minicom, check the "serial port setup" again.

+Sometimes you'll get a `timeout on pathname` error from minicom.
+Just try again.

 Do not follow step 9 yet.
 That is, do not issue the `bootm` command.
 If the watchdog is enabled on the BBB, after the Xinu boots, the watchdog timer will expire and the BBB will reset.
 Xinu does not have a "feed-the-dog" implementation as far as I can tell.
 The watchdog timeout is approximately 60 seconds.

 # Disable the BBB watchdog from uboot

-You can check if the watchdog is set by reading the **WDT_WSPR** register, while in uboot (see also the [Technical Reference Manual for AM335x](http://www.ti.com/general/docs/lit/getliterature.tsp?baseLiteratureNumber=spruh73&fileType=pdf).
+You can check if the watchdog is set by reading the **WDT_WSPR** register, while in uboot (see also the [Technical Reference Manual for AM335x](http://www.ti.com/general/docs/lit/getliterature.tsp?baseLiteratureNumber=spruh73&fileType=pdf)).
 The WDT_WSPR has and offset of 48h from the base register, WDT1, which has the address `0x44e35000`.
 So we need to check the 0x44e35048.
 So, from uboot (don't use the exact address, only 10h increments, otherwise you might get a reset):